coder-hxl/x-crawl/README.md

 ### Sponsor

-x-crawl is an open source project under the MIT license, completely free to use.
-If you benefit from the projects I develop and maintain at work, please consider supporting my work through the [Afdian](https://afdian.net/a/coderhxl) platform.
+x-crawl is an open source project licensed by MIT and is completely free to use.
+If you benefit from the projects I develop and maintain at work, so that I can continue to devote energy to the maintenance and update of the project and improve the user experience and functions, please consider using [Afdian](https://afdian.net/a/coderhxl) platform to support my work.
+Your support is the driving force for our continuous improvement! thank you for your support!

-### Special Instructions
+### Precautions

-x-crawl is for legal use only.
-It is prohibited to use this tool to conduct any illegal activities, including but not limited to unauthorized data collection, cyber attacks, privacy invasion, etc.
+- x-crawl is for legal purposes only.
+It is prohibited to use this tool to conduct any illegal activities, including but not limited to unauthorized data collection, network attacks, privacy violations, etc.
+- Before collecting data, make sure you have explicit authorization from the target website and comply with its robots.txt file and terms of use.
+- Avoid placing excessive access pressure on the target website to avoid triggering its anti-crawling strategy or causing server downtime.

+**x-crawl is for legal purposes only, x-crawl does not bear any responsibility for any legal liability arising from the use of x-crawl**